DemiBroere/tech-track-22/README.md

 The goal is to create a data visualization based on your chosen API or data, using Javascript, D3, etc. We had to focus on architecture, visualization and/or storytelling.
 It was very open and free to choose what you'd like to do.
 I chose to go for the the more visualising and storytelling side.

-More information about the tech-track course can be found [ here ](https://github.com/cmda-tt/course-22-23)
+You can find more information about the course [ here ](https://github.com/cmda-tt/course-22-23).

 ## Demo

 ![image](https://user-images.githubusercontent.com/90050856/204860004-172ad625-5073-4ec8-8bd0-d6495a205ec3.png)

 ## Getting started